openfga/openfga/docs/check/README.md

 * **Rewrite Operand** - for rewrites involving set operations (e.g. union, intersection, exclusion) a rewrite operand refers to the relation rewrites that are evaluated as part of the set expression.
 For example, the rewrite operands of the definition `a or b` are `a` and `b`.

 * **Subproblem** - an FGA query that is contingent on one or more evaluations of nested relationship evaluations (including itself).
+An FGA query may involve duplicate subproblems.
+In other words, some parent subproblem may involved more than one identical descendant subproblem.

 * **Dispatch** - refers to the process of evaluating a single nested subproblem (or indirect subgraph) in order to resolve some parent subproblem.
 A single dispatch may lead to 0 or more subsequent dispatches, which can be viewed as further expanding subgraphs stemming from a single parent relationship.
 Dispatches occur as a result of a change of object or relation, which largely occurs due to usersets in FGA and/or rewrite rules.